Posts

 Debutante Ball

-When I was a resident of New York in the 1990s, the art reviews by Peter Schjeldahl (1942-2022), in The Village Voice were required reading.
+When I was a resident of New York, in the 1990s, art reviews by Peter Schjeldahl (1942-2022) in The Village Voice were required reading.
 They were eagerly awaited -like weekly episodes of a TV drama.
 Everybody, but everybody, tuned-in.
 What Peter Schjeldahl was not was glib.
 He didn't dispense with his subject by a witty turn of phrase.
 He fretted over it, worried about it, as if pulling at a loose thread.
 Where is this art review going?
 I still puzzle over one such knotty conundrum.
 An exceptional class of artists had emerged from Yale Graduate School of Fine Art.
 They were making the rounds of the art gallery circuit -and published reviews.
 Schjeldahl considered the group as a group, even after graduation, and pursuing separate careers.
 They seemed to have an essence in common, an "-ism."
 He tried heroically to prove it.
 I couldn't see it, myself, but followed his train-of-thought with great interest.
-What these artists had in common - besides the same colleg...
+What these artists had in common - besides the same college cl...

 The Peripatetic School of Art